This recipe has become my default when I need something reliable and fast.

 This chicken tenders recipe air fryer works best when the basket has enough space for hot air to move around the food.

-Mix the panko breadcrumbs, flour, garlic powder, smoked paprika, and black pepper in a shallow bowl.
-Brush each chicken tender with olive oil, then press both sides into the coating mixture until fully covered.
-The flour helps the panko grip the chicken, and the spices season every bite.
+Combine flour, panko, garlic powder, smoked paprika, and black pepper in a shallow bowl.
+The flour helps the panko stick, and the spices season every bite without needing a marinade.
+Brush each tender with olive oil, then press it firmly into the coating on both sides until fully covered.

 Dipping Sauces, Freezing and Reheating